hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

 Enjoy dinner and conversation.

 ###8:00...
-Unstructured time for project teams to discuss projects ...or whatever.
+Unstructured time for project teams to discuss projects, play poker... or whatever.

 #SATURDAY April 23
 ## 7:30-8:30 Breakfast (Trippet Hall Dining Room)

-###9:00-11:00 (Donnie Sendelbach and David Berk: Groups 1-4/Hays 003 and Groups 5-7/Hays 104)
+###9:00-11:00 (Donnie Sendelbach and David Berk: plenary in Trippet 123 then team meetings in Trippet)
 Groups will individually review previous day’s work following discussion of:

 - Outline of common concerns, common threads, etc. from Friday 5:45 briefings.